mensbeam/mf2-tester/README.md

 - The working directory will be the `deps/` directory
 - The formatting of the JSON output is unimportant; it will be normalized after execution
 - The standard error stream of the program will be captured.
-If the program prints anything to standard error it is assumed to have failed to complete the test
+If the program prints anything to standard error this will be made available along with the passing or failing output, if any
 - The program may use non-default library settings to disable experimenal features in order to pass the tests, but should not modify its input or output
 - The base URL of most tests is `http://example.com/`, however the base URL of tests in the `microformats-v2-unit` directory is `http://example.test/`